masoniis/quantum-chart/README.md

 </details>

 ### What is the website about?
- - Our website is made for a chart-creation software that allows the user to design a variety of different charts using advanced technology, including AR and VR software.
+ - Our website is made for a local chart-creation software that allows the user to design a variety of different charts using advanced technology, including AR and VR software.

 ### Why is it software-based, and not a general business like a restaurant?
 - We chose to do a software based website for a number of reasons.
 First and foremost, a purely software-based website gives us the ability to create fully custom graphics.
 If we were to do a more "normal" business, we would be forced to spend time searching for stock images and other images that make a website feel plain.